splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/4-zero-config/1-zero-config.md

 ---
-title: Zero-Config Setup
+title: Zero Configuration Setup
 linkTitle: 1.
-Zero-Config Setup
+Zero Configuration Setup
 weight: 1
 ---

-To see how Zero-Config works with a single pod we will patch the `api-gateway`.
-Once patched, the OpenTelemetry Collector will inject the auto-instrumentation library and the Pod will be restarted in order to start sending traces and profiling data.
-To show what happens when you enable Auto-Instrumentation, let's do a *before and after* of the configuration:
+To see how Zero Configuration works with a single pod we will patch the `api-gateway`.
+Once patched, the OpenTelemetry Collector will inject the Auto Instrumentation library and the Pod will be restarted in order to start sending traces and profiling data.
+To show what happens when you enable Auto Instrumentation, let's do a *before and after* of the configuration:

 {{< tabs >}}
 {P}{{% tab title="Describe api-gateway" %}}